kalimahapps/vue-popper/docs/guide/usage/composition-api.md

 - `popperInstance`: The popper instance.
 It will give you access to the popper instance.
 - `triggerElement`: The trigger element.
 Use this to add the trigger element.
 - `tooltipElement`: The tooltip element.
 Use this to add the tooltip element.
+- `toggleTooltip`: A function to toggle the tooltip visibility.
+Optionally pass a value of ('hide' or 'show') to force the tooltip to hide or show.

 We can use these in template to add the trigger and tooltip elements.
 Like this: